monurcan/precise_benchmark_for_image_editing/README.md

 # How to Evaluate?

 Before evaluation, you should first create your predictions folder.
 Use *datasets* library to download dataset.
-You should only use *input image*, *edit prompt* and *id* columns to generate edited images.
+You should only use *input image*, *edit prompt*, and *id* columns to generate edited images.

 Save the edited images **with the same name as the id column**.

-Thus, ideally your code should be like:
+Thus, ideally, your code should be like this:
 ```
 from datasets import load_dataset